PrtkPokhrel/JavaProjects/readme.md

   -Have set method to change the password ,set the mailbox capacity, and define an alterative email address // ongoing

-  -Have get method to display the name ,email, nd mailbox capacity
+  -Have get method to display the name ,email, and mailbox capacity

 -----------------------------------------------------------------------------